The role of a DSO can be very varied and the same can be said when it comes to individual career paths working in the democracy world.

 In 2014, following another restructure I moved in Democratic Services in Chief Executives.
 I believed I had the necessary skills following my years in Community Services to fulfil and develop the role.
 My main responsibility is Overview and Scrutiny Commission and Scrutiny Panels.
 This involves project and research work which I enjoy and I have responsibility for the corporate management team agendas whilst also assisting with Cabinet Briefing, Cabinet and Full Council (and have also looked after Planning in the past).
 The reports coming through to OSC, Panels and Cabinet contain a broad range of topics throughout the council and also involve a mixture of project/research based work.
 I’m also IT guide and first contact for councillors IT.

-Our Director for Finance, John Lynch has written his career summary, you can read it here:
+Our former Director for Finance, John Lynch provided us with his career summary, you can read it here:

 Like most people I started in local government entirely by accident.
 I had failed my A levels and was doing retakes and needed to find a job while I decided what I was going to do.
 I was told about a clerical assistant job in my local planning dept which was only 10 minute walk from where I lived.
 I got the job and was surprised when they told me they would send me on day release to do some qualifications whilst still paying me.
 After a short while I got a job as the admin officer in the planning department pulling together the various reports from officers that were going to the Planning Committee each month.
 As far as I was concerned I had done all the work in pulling them together and the Committee team in the Town Hall just put a front sheet on them and sent them out!
 I also dealt with sending out all the decision notices after the meeting as well as putting all the delegated decisions that the Chief Planner would take into a large register.
 This all had to be done by hand and as neatly as possible.
 No computers around in my early days.